TAMOL® 960

 Chemical Family: Anionics, Polyelectrolytes

-End Uses: Binders, Flat Paint, Latex Paint, Semi-Gloss Paints, Textiles
+End Uses: Binders, Flat Paint, Latex Paint, Paper Coating, Semi-Gloss Paints, Textiles

 Compatible Polymers & Resins: Acrylics, Styrene Acrylics, Vinyl Acrylics